Home

 Mary and Bretsel Mayle

-They resided in Louisville near Canton, Stark County, OH and had two sons -- Gary Mayle and Michael E. Mayle.
+They resided in Louisville near Canton, Stark County, OH and bore a brood of two sons -- Gary Mayle and Michael Eugene Mayle.

 Mary was a "nursing technician with the Timpkin Mercy Medical Center with 27 years of service," and retired in 1989, said a newspaper.
 "She was a member of the Crystal Park Wesleyan Church."